 - Be sure to remind your students that every group might not get a compliment card.

 - Once they receive a compliment card they need to continue their amazing work.

-If you would like to try Compliment Cards with your students, simply click HERE to grab your FREE set of Compliment Cards.
-(They come in black and white too!)
+These Compliment Cards come in both color and black and white options.
 I hope you enjoy using them with your students!